 Radiant Media Player is now part of our Ionic with Angular app and new instances of the player can be created anywhere in our application.
 More information for using Radiant Media Player with Angular can be found in our dedicated guide.

-<script src="https://cdn.radiantmediatechs.com/rmp/9.10.0/js/rmp.min.js"></script>
+<script src="https://cdn.radiantmediatechs.com/rmp/9.15.16/js/rmp.min.js"></script>

-Then add the Radiant Media Player type
+the Radiant Media Player type file

 Now we will add our player container to the HTML layout of our app.
-We open src/app/home/home.page.html
+We open the src/app/home/home.page.html

-and add our player container:
+file and add our player container:

 <ion-header [translucent]="true">